osrf/gazebo_tutorials/guided_a/tutorial5.md

 At least two other people have to approve your pull request before it can be merged.
 Be responsive to any questions and comments and adapt your code accordingly.

 Once it is merged, you're done!
-You've contributed to Gazebo and your code will be part of the next release!
+You've contributed to Gazebo-classic and your code will be part of the next release!
 Congratulations!